 - Automation.
 Meeting your RPO goals simply requires you to perform data backups at the right interval.
 Data backups can easily be automated, and an automatic RPO strategy is therefore easy to implement.
 RTO, on the other hand, is more complicated because it involves restoring all IT operations.
 It is virtually impossible to achieve RTO goals in a completely automated way (although you should automate as much of your recovery process as possible).

 - Ease of calculation.
 In some ways, RPO is easier to implement because data usage is relatively consistent and there are fewer variables.
 Because restore times involve your entire operation, not just data, it is more complicated.
 Restore times can change based on factors such as the time of day or the day of the week at which a disaster occurs.
-The RTO must be aligned to what is possible by the IT organization.
+The RTO must be aligned with what is possible by the IT organization.
 If the minimum restore time possible is 2 hours, then an RTO of 1 hour will never be met.
 It administrators must have a good understanding of the speeds with which different types of restores can take place.
 Only then can an RTO be properly negotiated and met based on the needs of the business owners.

 RTO, RPO and Disaster Recovery Planning